rickwysocki/rickwysocki.github.io/_posts/2018-05-05-songs-I-love-1.md

 title:  Songs I Love, Volume 1
 layout: post
 category: web-design life
-featured-image: /assets/images/headphones.jpg
-featured-image-alt: A headphone icon.
-featured-image-caption: This image was modified from a Font Awesome icon under the terms of <a href="https://fontawesome.com/license" target="_blank">their license</a>.
+excerpt_separator: <!--more-->
+published: false
 ---
-*This is the first of a new series of blog posts I'm starting.
-It's called "Songs I Love" and, obviously, it's about music I love that I've been listening to lately.
+*This is the first of a new series of blog posts I'm starting. <!--more-->It's called "Songs I Love" and, obviously, it's about music I love that I've been listening to lately.
 Each Sunday, I'll post ten songs I've been listening to lately and give one-ish sentence descriptions explaining why I love them.
 If you want to follow along at home, I'll post links to the individual songs on Spotify and Youtube, when possible, as well as a full playlist at the bottom of the post.*

 ## Prince Rama: Never Forever